symfony/symfony-docs/security.rst

 Only one firewall is active on each request: Symfony uses the ``pattern`` key to find the first match (you can also :doc:`match by host or other things </security/firewall_restriction>`).
-The ``dev`` firewall is really a fake firewall: it just makes sure that you don't accidentally block Symfony's dev tools - which live under URLs like ``/_profiler`` and ``/_wdt``.
+The ``dev`` firewall is really a fake firewall: it makes sure that you don't accidentally block Symfony's dev tools - which live under URLs like ``/_profiler`` and ``/_wdt``.